Blog

 Stores stay stable when risk is reviewed regularly, not only when something breaks.

-If you want a faster inventory step, Checkpoint: Store Scanner can help surface risky script sources and common storefront hygiene issues so you can focus your risk matrix on the biggest items first.
+If you want a faster inventory step, Store Health: Audit & Scan can help surface risky script sources and common storefront hygiene issues so you can focus your risk matrix on the biggest items first.

 Free download